Lady Frances Balfour: Lyceum Club

 The writer Constance Smedley had decided to start a new type of club for women.
 Another proposed founder, Jessie Trimble, proposed that the new club be called the Lyceum Club, and the new committee arranged for Smedley to meet Lady Frances Balfour.
 The committee had decided to extend their net for new members from writers, to professional women and even the daughters or wives of prominent men.
-Balfour agreed to lead the new club and served as their chair for 15 years.
+In 1903, Balfour agreed to lead the new club and served as their chair for 15 years.
+Her vice chair-man was Enid Moberly Bell, daughter of Charles Frederic Moberly Bell, editor of The Times.

 Death

 She died in London on 25 February 1931 from bronchial pneumonia and heart failure, and was buried at Whittingehame, the Balfour family home in East Lothian, Scotland.